brycie-boy/The_Cosmos/Consciousness.md

 ## Consciousness  #

 Consciousness, one of [[The five aggregates]], is defined as cognition arisen through any of the internal [[Six sense bases]].
-The cause and condition for the manifestation of consciousness is [[Name-and-form]].
+The cause and condition for the manifestation of consciousness is [[Mind-and-form]].

 ___